City council rejects: Dynamic duo denied permission to build 10-story hotel

 Started with 12 floors

 Frank and Tommy Bagger own the investment company Ilu Invest together with the legendary businessman Jens Kristian Friis-Salling.
-The investment company is behind Best Western Hotel i Ilulissat.
+The investment company is behind the Best Western Hotel in Ilulissat.
 Jens Friis-Salling, who has been in business for almost 50 years, is one of the former major owners of Greenland's largest private company Polar Seafood.

 Socially sustainable workplaces